 To get a quick idea of the contents of MTC, a sample dataset containing a small subset of each collection is available for download: MTC-sampleset.zip

 To download follow this link: download form.
 We appreciate when you drop us your name, a comment (optionally) and your email address (optionally).
 The email addresses will exclusively be used for future notifications about MTC, and will under no circumstance be shared with third parties.

-The Meertens Tune Collections were demonstrated during the 15th and 16th International Society for Music Information Retrieval Conferences.
+The Meertens Tune Collections were demonstrated during the 15th, 16th and 19th International Society for Music Information Retrieval Conferences.
 Download poster 2014 Download poster 2015 Download poster 2018

-Permament and sustainable storage of MTC is guaranteed by the Meertens Institute.
+Permament and sustainable storage of MTC is guaranteed by the Meertens Instituut.

 The Meertens Tune Collections have been used in the following publications:

 - DeCastro-Arrazola, V. (2018).
 Typological tendencies in verse and their cognitive grounding.
 Ph.D. diss., Leiden University.